A Multilevel Method for Self-Concordant Minimization: Introduction

 \subsection{Contributions}

-In view of the related work, in this paper we propose a Self-concordant Iterative-minimization - Galerkin-based Multilevel Algorithm (SIGMA) for unconstrained high-dimensional convex programs and we provide convergence analysis that addresses both shortcomings discussed earlier in this section.
-Below we discuss in details the main contributions of this paper.
+In view of the related work, in this paper we propose the Self-concordant Iterative-minimization Galerkin-based Multilevel Algorithm (SIGMA) for unconstrained high-dimensional convex programs, and we provide convergence analysis that addresses both shortcomings discussed earlier in this section.
+Below we discuss in detail the main contributions of this paper.
+We begin with the main theoretical properties of SIGMA.

-The proposed approach is based on the framework of \cite{ho2019newton}, where, here, instead, we assume that the objective function is strictly convex and self-concordant.
+The proposed approach is based on the multilevel framework of \cite{ho2019newton}, but instead, we assume that the objective function is strictly convex and self-concordant.
 Similar to \cite{ho2019newton}, we employ the Galerkin model as the target coarse-grained model.
 We show that the Galerkin model is first- and second-order coherent and we provide connections with the classical Newton method.
-In \cite{MR2587737, ho2019newton}, the authors make use of conditions that yield effective coarse directions.
+Such connections are important as they enhance our intuition regarding the subspace methods discussed in the previous section.
+Moreover, in \cite{MR2587737, ho2019newton}, the authors make use of conditions that yield effective coarse directions.
 Instead, in this work we propose alternative conditions that are tailored to self-concordant functions.
-In \cref{thm418}, we show that, when the Galerkin model is constructed in a deterministic manner, SIGMA enjoys a globally convergent first phase (damped phase) with linear rate followed by a local super-linear convergence rate.
-The results in both phases of the method do not depend on any unknown parameters and further we do not assume that the objective function is written as a sum of functions.
-Additionally, in \cref{thm422} we prove a local quadratic convergence rate in the subspace (lower level).
+In \cref{thm418}, we show that, when the Galerkin model is constructed in a deterministic manner, SIGMA enjoys a globally convergent first phase (damped phase) with linear rate followed by a local composite rate.
+The theorem shows that the proposed method can achieve a local super-linear or quadratic convergence rate.
+A complete convergence behavior, that accounts for when the method alternates between SIGMA and the Newton method is presented in \cref{corollary complete convergence}.
+In \cref{thm422} and \cref{thm quadratic coarse through fine}, we prove a local quadratic convergence rate in the subspace (lower level).
 A proof of the Armijo-rule criterion is also provided.
-In the second part, we study the Galerking model that is generated by the naive Nystr\"om method (uniform sampling without replacement) and we show that the coarse direction can be seen as a randomized approximation of the Newton direction.
-In \cref{thm expects}, we prove an almost sure local super-linear convergence rate of the algorithm.
-Convergence to the true minimizer is given in expectation and we also prove convergence in probability.
-In addition, the global damped phase guarantees are still valid.
-Even in the case, where randomness is induced in the computation of the search direction, our theory is still scale-invariant.
-Further, we improve the computational complexity of the iterates by showing that the conditions which guarantee effective coarse directions are not necessary when assuming self-concordant functions.